zouppen/aoc-2024/log.md

 ![](assets/day14-video.png "The correct frame")

-**Update from December 15th:** My friend told his strategy was to look for a frame where no robots were overlaping.
-There's only such frame in the input data.
+**Update from December 15th:** My friend told his strategy was to look for a frame where no robots were overlapping.
+There's only such frame in the cycle.
 This is probably because Wastl has designed the puzzle so that he first places the christmas tree and then randomizes some dots outside of the tree thingy.
 And then randomizes velocity vector for each robot and runs the simulation some random amount of